Joliet Junior College maintains an open-door admissions policy; applicants are eligible for admission if they are one of the following:

-- Provide official high school and college transcripts and credentials.
+- Provide official high school or high school equivalency and college transcripts and credentials.

 - To prove U.S. High School equivalency: Students to provide official credentials in a sealed envelope from their high school / secondary education institution along with an English translation.
 JJC reserves the right to request additional documentation, for example an evaluation by an educational credential services that is a member of the National Association of Credentials Evaluation Services (NACES) www.naces.org.